sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

 ## Weapon

 During my career I see the battle between website/web app owners and bots/scrapers/crawlers writers.
 I thought this battle can't be won.
-But about 6 months ago I joined this battle and I think now I have [almost] deadly weapon.
+But about 6 months ago I joined it and I think now I have [almost] deadly weapon.

 [Selenium Webdriver](http://docs.seleniumhq.org/projects/webdriver/) is my choice.